maryAnnab/toDoList_python/README.md

 ##### Introduction for the end user
 1. Press nr 2 to add your new task
-2. Next, write the name of your new task and push the enter button
+2. Next, write the name of your new task select categories and push the enter button
 3. Put nr 1 to see your tasks list
 4. Press nr 3 to delete your task
-5. Next, enter a specific task index and put the enter button
+5. Next, enter a specific task and index and put the enter button
 6. Put nr 4 to edit your task
-7. Next, enter a specific task index exactly the one you want to edit and press the enter button
+7. Next, enter a specific task index exactly the one you want to edit press the enter 8  Enter modify and select categories
-8. Make changes and press enter
 9. Press nr 5 to leave the application

 ##### Author